-Emma Thompson has revealed that she called upon the breakdown of her relationship with ex-husband Kenneth Branagh while playing the role of jilted wife Karen in Love Actually.
+Emma Thompson called upon the breakdown of her relationship with ex-husband Kenneth Branagh while playing the role of jilted wife Karen in Love Actually.

 One of the film’s most memorable scenes sees Thompson’s character break down in tears – to the melancholic sounds of Joni Mitchell’s Both Sides Now – after realising that her husband (Alan Rickman) has bought a piece of jewellery for another woman.
 It’s the moment that it finally lands that he is having an affair.

-“That scene where my character is standing by the bed crying is so well known because it’s something everyone’s been through”, she told the audience at a fundraiser for the Tricycle Theatre in London on Sunday.
+“That scene where my character is standing by the bed crying is so well known because it’s something everyone’s been through”, she told the audience at a fundraiser for the Tricycle Theatre in London last year.
 Check out the heartbreaking scene below.

 “I had my heart very badly broken by Ken [Branagh],” she continued, “so I knew what it was like to find the necklace that wasn’t meant for me.
 Well, it wasn’t exactly that, but we’ve all been through it.”